India: What's behind BJP's 'deep state' charges against US? – DW – 12/17/2024

 "The heightened rhetoric is unlikely to alter the trajectory of India-US relations.
 Both the BJP and [US President-elect Donald] Trump advocate for strong nationalist policies.
 Therefore, the party's focus on protecting India's sovereignty aligns with Trump's emphasis on 'Make America Great Again' principles," a senior BJP leader, who asked not to be named, told DW.

-Ajay Bisaria, a former Indian diplomat, said that India-US ties "will not be without wrinkles and challenges," including a number of thorny subjects between the two sides ranging from trade and geopolitical disagreements to US allegations over an unsuccessful assassination plot by India on US soil last year.
+Ajay Bisaria, a former Indian diplomat, said that India-US ties "will not be without wrinkles and challenges," including several thorny subjects between the two sides ranging from trade and geopolitical disagreements to US allegations over an unsuccessful assassination plot by India on US soil last year.

 New Delhi is cooperating with US authorities in that case.